Cherreads

 His steps slowed.

-Not from the fracture-pain in his legs.
+Not because of fracture-pain in his legs.

 The path back—